[Chapter Four: Judges of El]

 Isaac in Egypt

 Christine El Mahdi, in Tutankhamen, tells us that under Thutmosis III―as a means of maintaining stability in the empire―subject kings were required to send their sons to Egypt to study in the palace school, and Artapanus tells us that Isaac, or Mempsasthenoth, was a priest at Heliopolis.
-Whether these two data are directly related is unclear at present, though the former fact would tend to explain the latter purported appearance of the son of Abraham in Egypt during the 15th Century BC.
-This also sets the stage for Joseph to marry the daughter of a priest of Heliopolis and for Aaron to later use his position in the same priesthood to seize the throne of Egypt.
+Whether these two data are directly related is unclear at present.
+Abraham left Egypt just as Thutmosis was taking the throne.

-The story of the life of Isaac as told in the bible is spotty at best.
-The entire period, from a single incident during his childhood when Abraham supposedly tried to make a burnt offering of him in the manner of the Phoenicians until he had grown old enough to take a wife, is completely missing.
+The story of the life of Isaac (born: Egypt, 1495) as told in the bible is spotty at best.
+The entire period, from a single incident at about the age of twelve when Abraham supposedly tried to make a burnt offering of him in the manner of the Phoenicians until he had grown old enough to take a wife, is completely missing, a period during which his affiliation with the priesthood of Heliopolis mentioned by Artapanus may have begun.
 Upon returning to Canaan, his father retrieved a wife for him from the land of Aram-naharaim, "Mesopotamia" according to the Masoretic Text, though Nahor was already king of Ugarit if this reconstruction is to be taken seriously, so we can surmise that the term actually referred to all the lands in the region where the Arameans had settled including Syria.
-Later, Jacob would travel to Paddan-Aram in search of a wife and wind up in Haran, where again in "Mesopotamia," he would visit his mother's brother Laban, the son of "Bethuel" the Syrian" according to Jubilees.
+Later, Jacob would travel to Paddan-Aram in search of a wife and wind up in Harran, where again in "Mesopotamia," he would visit his mother's brother Laban, the son of "Bethuel the Syrian" according to Jubilees.
 The bible has them both as Arameans.
-Some have placed Haran at Harran-el-'Awamid east of Damascus and not in northern Mesopotamia.
+Some have placed Harran at Harran-el-'Awamid east of Damascus and not in northern Mesopotamia.

 At the age of thirty Isaac had two sons, Esau and Jacob, and then, upon the occurrence of another famine, the book of Genesis is adamant that Isaac did not, at that time, return to Egypt.
 The Lord specifically said to him, "Go not down into Egypt ..."!
 This is strange, and there follows the tale of his migration to Gerar in the land of the Philistines and an exact duplicate of the story of Abraham's attempt to fob off his wife as his sister, as well as a series of folk etymologies of the names of various places in the region.
-This appears to be another of those backhanded clues the bible likes to throw at us to see if we are paying attention, for the Gerar episode is directly followed by the marriage of Esau to Judith, a Hittite woman, at the age of twenty, so, again, between the marriage of Esau when Isaac was fifty and the transmission of his blessing to Jacob when he was nearly ninety, there is a missing period, this time of almost forty years, when he could very easily have gone to Egypt and taken up the position of priest at Heliopolis.
+This appears to be another of those backhanded clues the bible likes to throw at us to see if we are paying attention, for the Gerar episode is directly followed by the marriage of Esau to Judith, a Hittite woman, at the age of twenty, so, again, between the marriage of Esau when Isaac was fifty and the transmission of his blessing to Jacob when he was nearly ninety, there is a missing period, this time of almost forty years, when he could very easily have returned to Egypt and again taken up the position of priest at Heliopolis.
 In this manner, the later editors of the bible have again tipped their hands in their overzealous attempt to hide the less theologically acceptable Egyptian affiliations of the Hebrew patriarchs.
-The presence of Isaac at Heliopolis sometime after 1465 also agrees with his absence from the throne of Ugarit, though the implication may actually flow in the opposite direction, Niqmepa IV having ascended the throne some years earlier in 1478.
+The presence of Isaac at Heliopolis sometime after 1465 also agrees with his absence from the throne of Ugarit after his father died in 1458, a position that only returned to this branch of the family with his son Jacob.

 [Chapter Six: Ham, Shem, and the First Dynasty of Babylon]